enterprisemodules/wls_profile/REFERENCE.md

 * [`wls_profile::basic_domain::wls_startup`](#wls_profilebasic_domainwls_startup): This class is the default implementation for making sure WebLogic gets started after a system reboot.
 * [`wls_profile::node`](#wls_profilenode): wls_profile::node  This is a highly customizable Puppet profile class to define a WebLogic node.
 At its core just adding:```contain wls_profi
 * [`wls_profile::node::copy_domain`](#wls_profilenodecopy_domain): This class is the default implementation to copy the packed domain from the Admin Server, unpack it on the current machine and start the nodemanager.
-* [`wls_profile::weblogic`](#wls_profileweblogic): wls_profile::weblogic  This is a highly customizable Puppet profile class to define a WebLogic Software and its requirements on your system.
+* [`wls_profile::weblogic`](#wls_profileweblogic): wls_profile::weblogic  This is a highly customizable Puppet profile class to install the  WebLogic software and its requirements on your syst
 * [`wls_profile::weblogic::em_license`](#wls_profileweblogicem_license): This class will deploy the Enterprise Modules license.
 * [`wls_profile::weblogic::fmw_software`](#wls_profileweblogicfmw_software): This class is the default implementation for creating the required OS users and groups for the installation of WebLogic.
 * [`wls_profile::weblogic::java_software`](#wls_profileweblogicjava_software): This class is the default implementation for making sure the Java software is correctly installed on your system.